 The Charter School recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise subjected to discrimination under any program of the Charter School.
 Any student who has a physical or mental impairment that substantially limits one or more major life activities, including, but not limited to learning, is eligible for accommodations by the Charter School.
 The parent or guardian of any student suspected of needing or qualifying for accommodations under Section 504 may make a referral for an evaluation to the Charter School's 504 Coordinator.
-A copy of the Charter School's Section 504 policies and procedures is available upon request at the OGCS District Office.
+A copy of the Charter School's Section 504 policies and procedures is available upon request at the OGCS, Inc. office.

-OGCS 504 Coordinator Meg Rydman, Executive Director (805) 623-1111, ext.
-1106 mrydman@olivegrovecharter.org
+OGCS 504 Coordinator Meg Rydman, Superintendent 5075 S. Bradley Rd., Suite 119 Santa Maria, CA 93455 (805) 623-1111 mrydman@olivegrovecharter.org